Yellow Passion Fruit: Amazing Benefits And It’s Side Effects

 The inside is filled with a yellow juicy pulp that covers dark brown seeds.
 Passion fruit is biologically a berry.

 What does passion fruit taste like?
 Yellow Passion fruit pulp has a sweet, slightly tart, musky taste.
 The taste reminds me of some varieties of Guava.

 Dried passion flowers and leaves are brewed to make herbal tea.
-But you can also enjoy amazing passion fruit tea on a hot Summer day.
+However, you can also enjoy amazing passion fruit iced tea on a hot Summer day.

 How to Eat Passion Fruit

 Now you may be wondering how to eat a passion fruit.
 The first step is to want the fruit and cut it in two.

 Then use a spoon to scoop out the gel-like inside.
 The gel and seeds can be sprinkled on yogurt and salads and enjoyed.